Everything About Matcha and The 6 Best Matcha Powders

 Matcha is not necessarily better than coffee it’s just different.
 Matcha comes from green tea leaves while coffee comes from beans.
 Green tea has less caffeine and also contains L-theanine so it provides a more calmer stimulation.
 Coffee on the other hand contains more caffeine and a stronger buzz.

 Green tea contains caffeine which can work as a stimulant to move your bowels as well as antioxidants and chlorophyl.
 It does not necessarily clean out your system but the caffeine it contains can stimulate bowel movements while the chlorphyl can aid in detoxification.

 Enjoy Your Match Tea!

-You should now understand everything you need to know to select the best matcha green tea powder for your needs.
+You should now understand everything you need to know to select the best matcha powders for your needs.
 If you’re looking for the highest quality product, choose a ceremonial grade powder that was organically grown which has a bright green color and fine powder.

-If you just want to use matcha powder for culinary purposes like cooking and baking, you can purchase a culinary grade product.
+If you just want to use matcha powders for culinary purposes like cooking and baking, you can purchase a culinary grade product.

 On the other hand, if you don’t care to have the highest quality and are just looking for a powder that still contains the healthy compounds and tastes great, go with a premium organically grown product.

 You can see all of our recommended picks at the top of the page which showcases our full matcha powders reviews.